 Visibility is excellent, with the E-Pace delivering the high-up driving position that helps make SUVs so attractive.
 On-board WiFi, 12v charging points for all five passengers and a 10” central touchscreen give you an idea of the technology available, and the driver also gets a 12.3” digital display and heads-up display, making it easy to see information from speed and gear indicators to navigation and music data.
 The E-Pace is one comfortable place to be.

 The comfort doesn’t stop out on the road, either.
 The sound isolation and damping are both excellent; the petrol engine makes a pleasant noise but is far from intrusive.
 It seems that the Jaguar traits of sportiness and luxury have firmly found their homes in the E-Pace.

-Out on the open road, the E-Pace’s chassis works very nicely, and it’s capable of covering ground at great pace while being fun too.
-Despite it’s conservative dimensions the baby Jag is no lightweight, and even with 300bhp the engine doesn’t hide the mass as well as the chassis manages to.
+Out on the open road, the E-Pace’s chassis works very nicely, and it’s capable of covering ground at a great pace while being fun too.
+Despite its conservative dimensions the baby Jag is no lightweight, and even with 300bhp, the engine doesn’t hide the mass as well as the chassis manages to.
 Though speed increases rapidly enough, the engine just never feels like it has the grunt that the figures suggest.